-Christian A. Brickman, 47, was elected President-Global K-C Professional in September 2010.
-He is responsible for our global professional business, which includes commercial tissue and wipers, and skin care, safety and Do-It-Yourself products.
-Mr. Brickman joined Kimberly-Clark in 2008 as Senior Vice President and Chief Strategy Officer.
+Christian A. Brickman, 48, was elected Group President - K-C International in May 2012.
+He is responsible for our businesses in Asia, Latin America, Eastern Europe, the Middle East and Africa.
+Mr. Brickman joined Kimberly-Clark in 2008 as Senior Vice President and Chief Strategy Officer and served as President - Global K-C Professional from 2010 to 2012.
 Prior to joining Kimberly-Clark, Mr. Brickman served as a Principal of McKinsey & Company, Inc., a management consulting firm, from 2003 to 2008, and as an Associate Principal from 2001 to 2003.
+He is a director of Sally Beauty Holdings, Inc.

-Mark A. Buthman, 51, was elected Senior Vice President and Chief Financial Officer in 2003.
+Mark A. Buthman, 52, was elected Senior Vice President and Chief Financial Officer in 2003.
 Mr. Buthman joined Kimberly-Clark in 1982.
 He has held various positions of increasing responsibility in operations, finance and strategic planning.
 Mr. Buthman was appointed Vice President of Strategic Planning and Analysis in 1997 and Vice President of Finance in 2002.
-He is a director of West Pharmaceutical Services, Inc.
+He is a director of West Pharmaceutical Services, Inc. and Pavillon, International.

-Thomas J. Falk, 53, was elected Chairman of the Board and Chief Executive Officer in 2003 and President and Chief Executive Officer in 2002.
+Thomas J. Falk, 54, was elected Chairman of the Board and Chief Executive Officer in 2003 and President and Chief Executive Officer in 2002.
 Prior to that, he served as President and Chief Operating Officer since 1999.
-Mr. Falk previously had been elected Group President-Global Tissue, Pulp and Paper in 1998, where he was responsible for Kimberly-Clark's global tissue businesses.
+Mr. Falk previously had been elected Group President - Global Tissue, Pulp and Paper in 1998, where he was responsible for Kimberly-Clark's global tissue businesses.
 Earlier in his career, Mr. Falk had responsibility for Kimberly-Clark's North American Infant Care, Child Care and Wet Wipes businesses.
 Mr. Falk joined Kimberly-Clark in 1983 and has held other senior management positions.
 He has been a director of Kimberly-Clark since 1999.
-He also serves on the board of directors of Lockheed Martin Corporation, Catalyst Inc. and the University of Wisconsin Foundation, and serves as a governor of the Boys & Girls Clubs of America.
+He also serves on the board of directors of Lockheed Martin Corporation, Catalyst Inc., the Global Consumer Goods Forum, and the University of Wisconsin Foundation, and serves as a governor of the Boys & Girls Clubs of America.

-Lizanne C. Gottung, 55, was elected Senior Vice President and Chief Human Resources Officer in 2002.
+Lizanne C. Gottung, 56, was elected Senior Vice President and Chief Human Resources Officer in 2002.
 She is responsible for leading the design and implementation of all human capital strategies for Kimberly-Clark, including global compensation and benefits, talent management, diversity and inclusion, organizational effectiveness and corporate health services.
 Ms. Gottung joined Kimberly-Clark in 1981.
 She has held a variety of human resources, manufacturing and operational roles of increasing responsibility, including Vice President of Human Resources from 2001 to 2002.
 She is a director of Louisiana-Pacific Corporation.